How to Be Confident in the Face of Okray

 This is another inappropriate question that is still somehow thrown around at family dinners, at the workplace, meetups with friends, even on dating apps.
 Society expects women to justify this question with an answer, despite it being sexist and ageist.
 It suggests that not finding a partner means that you have somehow failed at being a woman, the underlying question being, “So what’s wrong with you?”

 The book called Happy Ever After by Paul Dolan cites data from the American Time Use Survey.
 They found that while married women enjoyed more financial and medical benefits, women who were childless by choice were happy with their lifestyle.
-Meanwhile, more women are actively pursuing their career goals over relationships.
+Meanwhile, more women are over relationships.
 A study conducted by global services firm PwC found that 75% of 3,600 respondents were focused on getting to the top of their careers.
 Of the 41% that were promoted, 63% negotiated for their promotion.

 So, no. Don’t even justify the question with an answer.
 Instead keep on doing your own thing, whether that’s enjoying singlehood or pursuing your passion.
 To help boost your confidence and keep calm in the face of okray, use a shampoo with soothing essential oils.
 Dove Nourishing Secrets Thickening Ritual Shampoo nourishes hair while leaving it mildly scented with French lavender essence.
 With regular use, it thickens hair, too, which means you can give all your haters a good view when you turn around.